Search

 Highest Altitude: 1,786 m/5,860 ft Mamangkhe

-Today’s trek is one of the easiest that takes you from Yamphudin to Mamangkhe (1,786 m/5,860 ft).
+Today’s trek is one of the easiest, taking you from Yamphudin to Mamangkhe.
 The trail mostly follows Kabeli Khola, passing through terraced fields and culturally rich villages.
 The vegetation shifts from alpine forest to subtropical topography.
-It takes 7 hours of trek through gentle descend covering 10 km/6.2 miles.
+It takes 7 hours of trekking through a gentle descent, covering 10 km (6.2 miles).

 Itinerary Details